 You can read more about my approach in this feature from Albany Times-Union.

 I am available for public readings and commissioned work.
-Selected clients and experience includes:
+Selected experience includes:

 Reading for Indigenous Poetics Forum/ Poet's House, NYC